 Strategically located in the growing northwest of Riyadh and overlooking the picturesque Wadi Hanifa.
 Shams Ar Riyadh is one of the largest mixed-use development projects ever initiated in the Kingdom.
 Initial footprint comprised a total area of approximately five million square meters divided into five zones.
-After selling zone 2 which is estimated of 1.8 million square meters to SABIC for their employee housing, Dar Al Arkan is currently developing the remaining 4 zones, an area over 3.2 million square meters.
+After selling zone 2 which is estimated at 1.8 million square meters to SABIC for their employee housing, Dar Al Arkan is currently developing the remaining 4 zones, an area over 3.2 million square meters.

-Shams Ar Riyadh targets the growing and underserved middle to upper segments of the market.
+Shams Ar Riyadh targets the growing and underserved middle to upper-middle segments of the market.
 The project offers complete integrated living including residential, commercial, hospitality, entertainment, sporting, health care and educational components.
 The master plan paid particular attention to creating a harmonious interaction with the Wadi, bringing magnificent panoramic views and many public paths to enjoy this unique location.

-In 2018, Shams Ar Riyadh zone 4B (Mirabilia) was launched, including 218 villa and mansion plots, in collaboration with Roberto Cavalli for interior designs.
-Selling directly off-plan to end buyers, under the WAFI program, this phase is already over 50% sold.
+In 2018, Shams Ar Riyadh zone 4B (Mirabilia) was launched, including 208 villa and mansion plots, in collaboration with Roberto Cavalli for interior designs.
+Selling directly off-plan to end buyers, under the WAFI program, by the end of 2019 circa 90% of this phase has been sold.